grahamre/NASA_IotD/README.md

 7. There must be at least 1 other language supported by your Activity.
 Please use Canadian French as the secondary language if you do not you know a language other than English.

-(Graham work) 8.
+DONE (except for delete) [8.
 The items listed in the ListView must be stored by the application so that they appear the next
     time the application is launched.
-The user must be able to add and delete items, which would then also be stored in a database.
+The user must be able to add and delete items, which would then also be stored in a database.]

 DONE [9.
 When retrieving data from an http server, the activity must use an AsyncTask.]

 10. The project must use SharedPreferences to save something about the application for use the next time the application is launched.

-11. All activities must be integrated into a single working application, on a single emulator, and must be uploaded to GitHub.
+[11.
+All activities must be integrated into a single working application, on a single emulator, and
+    must be uploaded to GitHub.]

-12. The interfaces must look professional, with GUI elements properly laid out and aligned.
+[12.
+The interfaces must look professional, with GUI elements properly laid out and aligned.]

-13. The functions and variables you write must be properly documented using JavaDoc comments.
+[13.
+The functions and variables you write must be properly documented using JavaDoc comments.]

 ### Milestones